Surgical Technology

 Admission Requirements:

-• High School Diploma (minimum 85% average) or GED Diploma with a minimum score of 2750
+• High School Diploma (minimum 85% average) or GED Diploma score of 165 or its equivalent.

 • One (1) unit High School or College Biology